ScottLogic/blog/_posts/2023-05-04-langchain-mini.md

 ---
-title: LangChain-mini - re-implementing LangChain in 100 lines of code
+title: Re-implementing LangChain in 100 lines of code
 categories:
 - Tech
 summary: LangChain has become a tremendously popular toolkit for building a wide range of LLM-powered applications, including chat, Q&A and document search.
 In this blogpost I re-implement some of the novel LangChain functionality as a learning exercise, looking at the low-level prompts it uses to create these higher level capabilities.